Bubblbu/ioi-notes/_notes/concepts/infrastructure.md

 Paper: The Ecology of Visible and Invisible Work

 What counts (or can be seen) as work always depends on the lens that is used to view it.

-## Differentiation from technology and tools

-A tool has limiited scope and reach.
-E.g., hammers are used widely.